-Two friends, British noblemen, Lord Egerton of Tatton and the Marquis of Exeter, bought land here in 1912.
-Lord Egerton bought land from the 105, 108, and 111 Mile ranches.
+Two friends, British noblemen, Lord Edgerton of Tatton and the Marquis of Exeter (Martin Cecil’s father), bought land here in 1912.
+Lord Edgerton bought land from the 105, 108, and 111 Mile ranches.
 The Marquis purchased Bridge Creek House and 12,000 acres of ranch land surrounding it.
-Lord Egerton later sold his holdings from north of 100 Mile House to south of Lac La Hache to a Californian, Fred Davis.
-Davis later decided to return south as he had his eye on a ranch in California.
+Lord Edgerton accumulated 35000 acres in what was known then as the Highland Ranch and Exeter managed it for him.
+In 1948, Edgerton sold his holdings to a Californian, Fred Davis.
+Davis operated the ranch until 1962, when he decided to return south as he had his eye on a ranch in California.
 Conveniently, the owner of that ranch was looking to move to Oregon where R. M. Monical and his three sons, Wendell, Robert, and Len owned a ranch.
 A three-way switch was worked out in 1962 and the Monicals moved to the 108 and purchased what was then known as the 105 Mile Ranch.
 It was cattle and logging country, still very rural in 1963.
 Wendell is famously quoted as saying of the time, “In ’63, we put 700 head of cattle right down the highway pavement and drove them to the [Mile] 111.
 Three cars passed us, and we knew ’em all.”

-Len Monical had some ideas about developing part of the ranch, including a golf course.
+Len Monical, along with Dick Smith, had some ideas about developing part of the ranch for recreational purposes, including a golf course.
 His ideas were passed onto Block Bros. in 1968.
-The 105 Mile Ranch was sold to Block Bros. in 1969 and became The 108 Recreational Ranch.
+The 105 Mile Ranch was sold to Block Bros. in 1969 for approximately $1 million and became The 108 Recreational Ranch.
 They had big plans for the area.